fpgaminer/fortress/README.md

 We use scrypt to derive a `master_key` and then use PBKDF2 to expand the `master_key` into all the keys we need for the rest of the cryptographic primitives; in this case ChaCha20 and HMAC.
 (See the description of encryption for why PBKDF2 is used after scrypt).

 The `checksum` field lets us determine if the database is corrupt.
-HMAC kinda does that can't differentiate a bad password versus corruption.
+HMAC kinda does that, but can't differentiate a bad password versus corruption.

 Of course, `mac_tag` must **always** be checked before proceeding to chacha20_decrypt.